Skip to content

 • Control chunk size

-For policies already used by files, do not directly modify options that decide the real storage location, such as base_path, bucket, endpoint, or the bound follower node.
-To move locations, migrate old data first, then switch to the new policy.
+For policies already used by files, do not directly modify options that decide the real storage location, such as base_path, bucket, endpoint, Azure container, OneDrive drive / root item / site / group location fields, or the bound follower node.
+To move locations, create the target policy first, use Migrate Data in the page to run preflight checks and create a background migration task, then switch policy groups after completion is confirmed.

 Follower Nodes